nullicman/loomo-jailbreak/README.md

 ## Donate
 If this guide helped you, consider throwing me some beer money.
-A lot of effort went into pulling all of this research together into one place plus risking my perfectly good Loomo to test this out before publishing.
+A lot of effort went into pulling all of this research together into one place plus I risked my perfectly functional Loomo testing different firmware flashes and reverse engineering before publishing.
 Cheers!
 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/nullic)